AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

     The following example demonstrates how to adjust the desktop resolution of an instance that runs a `Windows Server 2019 Datacenter 64-bit` operating system:

     1. Connect to the ECS instance by using a VNC management terminal in the ECS console.
-For more information, see [t130405.md\#](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Windows instance by using password authentication.md).
+For more information, see [Connect to a Windows instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Windows instance by using password authentication.md).
     2. On the Windows desktop, right-click a blank area and select **Display settings**.
     3. In the **Scale and layout** section, adjust the resolution.
 -   Use the Remote Desktop Connection \(RDC\) tool on your local computer.